patchlevel/event-sourcing/docs/aggregate.md

 }
 ```

-If you look in the DB now, you would see that nothing has been saved.
+Caution: If you look in the DB now, you would see that nothing has been saved.
 This is because only events are stored in the database and as long as no events exist,
 nothing happens.